Private Omar S. Ostoich

 Once he completed basic training, Private Omar Ostoich became a member of the 508th Parachute Infantry Regiment of the 82nd Airborne Division.
 The 508th Parachute Infantry Regiment was activated in October 1942 by Major Roy E. Lindquist and was comprised of recruits primarily from the 502nd Parachute Infantry Regiment and the 26th Infantry Division.
 By December 1942, the 508th Parachute Infantry Regiment reached full strength.
 The following month the regiment moved to Camp Mackall in North Carolina.

 On December 28, 1943 the team boarded the U.S. Army transport ship, the James Parker and traveled for 12 days landing on January 9, 1944 in Belfast, North Ireland.
-From there, the 508th Parachute Infantry Regiment became acclimated to their new environment and trained heavily until D-Day on June 6, 1944.
+From there, the 508th Parachute Infantry Regiment became acclimated to their new environment and train heavily until D-Day on June 6, 1944.

 Operation Neptune was an all-important airborne phase of Operation Overlord, the name given to the massive aerial, naval, and ground invasion on D-Day.
 The 82nd Airborne Division, particularly the 508th Parachute Infantry Regiment, was an integral part to Operation Neptune.
 Along with the 507th Parachute Infantry Regiments, they dropped into Normandy to destroy vital German supply bridges and capture causeways leading inland.
 More than 10,000 soldiers landed by parachute or glider in the early morning hours of June 6, 1944.
 This has become known as the greatest airborne assault in human history.